Demotive/govuk_transformation_dashboard/_posts/2000-01-16-business-tax-account.markdown

 homepage-intro: |
-    If you are registered for self-assessment you will be able to manage your tax affairs through a fully digital service, without any more confusing paper correspondence
+    If you’re registered for self-assessment you’ll be able to manage your tax affairs through a fully digital service, without any more confusing paper correspondence

 detail-page-intro: |
     Making self assessment fully digital for 10 million people